enriquedevs/DE-101-Practices/Practices/session_4_Python_DE/README.md

 ## Step 3
 ### Numpy Arrays
-First let's create a python script to start using numpy data.
+First let's create a python script to start using numpy arrays.

 To do so, create a python file as **'numpy_example.py'** and add the following content